datawire/bakerstreet/README.md

 ##Baker Street System Requirements

-You must have the following on every system containing a Baker Street component:

-1. Any Enterprise Linux 7 or Ubuntu 14.04 LTS
-2. JDK 1.8
-3. Maven 3 or higher
+Baker Street works on any flavor of Enterprise Linux 7 or on Ubuntu 14.04 LTS.
+It has no other requirements, but since it must be co-located with your service, your service must also run on one of these platforms if you wish to use it with Baker Street.

 ##Installing Baker Street